Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Control and conjugation

-We now focus on props equipped with a single control functor, that we call \emph{controlled props}, the general case of props with several control functors is described in \cref{sec:poly}.
-Notice that a single control functor already offers a rich structure as other control functors can be obtained by applying some gates on the control wire.
-For instance in $\cat{FdHilb}_{\bm{2}}$ one can recover the various examples described in \cref{ex:hilbcontrolledprop} by applying a NOT or Hadamard gate on the control qubit.
+We now focus on props equipped with a {distinguished} control functor, that we call \emph{controlled props}.
+The general case of props with several control functors is described in \cref{sec:polycontrol}.
+Notice that a single control functor already offers a rich structure as other control functors can be obtained by {conjugating} the control wire with some invertible morphism.
+For instance in $\cat{FdHilb}_2$ one can recover the various examples described in \cref{ex:hilbcontrolledprop} by conjugating the control qubit with NOT or Hadamard gates.

 \begin{definition}[controlled prop] A \emph{controlled prop} is a prop equipped with a control functor. \end{definition}